bluet/tab-count/README.md

 Here is the source code of the Tab Duke extension for Google Chrome browser.

-Tab Duke is a fork of Tab Count and is inspired by Tabman Tabs Manager.
+Tab Duke is a heavily rewritten, updated fork of Tab Count and is inspired by Tabman Tabs Manager.

 - Tab Count
   - There has been no activity since 2016